 What are the paths that your CPS case can go down?

-At the outset of a CPS case, you will find yourself in the middle an investigation after a report of abuse or neglect was made to the agency.
-A caseworker will come to your home to ask you and your family questions in an attempt to learn more about possible risks to the safety and well being of your child.
+At the outset of a CPS case, you will find yourself in the middle of an investigation after a report of abuse or neglect was made to the agency.
+A caseworker will come to your home to ask you and your family questions in an attempt to learn more about possible risks to the safety and well-being of your child.
 The results of the investigation will dictate the next steps in the process.
 The investigation could be closed almost immediately if no evidence is found to substantiate the allegations.

 On the one hand, it has been found that there are unsafe conditions in your home and that further CPS involvement is warranted.
 On the other hand, those conditions are not so dangerous or dire that your child will need to be removed from your care and placed into the temporary care of CPS.
 Your child can often continue to live in your home while you work with CPS to resolve the dangerous condition.